ythonnart/vim-vlsi/README.md

 Tagbar: a class outline viewer for Vim
 <https://github.com/majutsushi/tagbar>

-Currently, scoped tag generation is available only for VHDL.
+Scoped tag generation is available for VHDL and Verilog.

 ## Authors:
 * Yvain Thonnart